Lekensteyn/pdf.js-wiki/Required-Browser-Features.md

 The `console.log` and `.error` functions will be replaced, if the browser does not allow to use the bind method with these functions.

+## <a id="apply-typed-array"></a>Function.prototype.apply accepts typed array

+The core code relies on the `Function.prototype.apply' method to accept the typed array as the second argument.
+No emulation is provided in browsers that do not support it.

 ## <a id="navigator-language"></a>navigator.language is present